8 Nights: 2 x MALMÖ, 3 x KALMAR, 3 x STOCKHOLM

 Everyone!
 It is aimed at those who like gentle sightseeing in villages, towns and cities - visiting museums, galleries, shops, bars and restaurants.
 It is also perfect for those who enjoy architecture, both ancient and modern, and enjoy the delightful inevitable contrast you experience when visiting a city which offers both.
 Children will also find much to keep them happy on this holiday - the beaches of Ystad are fabulous, the castle at Kalmar could be haunted, the Vasa Museum is awesome, Skansen is magical and the Abba Museum will have them laughing at Mum and Dad dancing and singing!

-Well, first of all in both Malmö and Kalmar you have a free evening meal included in your stay as all Clarion Collection Hotels feature this for their guests.
+Well, first of all in Kalmar you have a free evening meal included in your stay as all Clarion Collection Hotels feature this for their guests.
 The included meal is usually a variety of salads with cold meats and fish and vegetarian options, plus one or two hot dishes with a dessert.
 It is more substantial than you would probably expect for a free meal and is usually served between 1800 and 2100.
-Please note that if we are unable to confirm one of our featured hotels in Malmö and Kalmar then this service would NOT be included.
+Please note that if we are unable to confirm our featured hotel in Kalmar then this service would NOT be included.

 For those who like to mingle with the locals then we recommend you consider booking A Slice of Swedish Hospitality...see Excursions for more details.